 Google Earth and Google Street View for example or two quick and easy ways to get a general sense of what the neighborhood is like and what other types of properties are around the asset.

 One of the things that I’ve done in the past when I have a large number of Bank assets to deal with at once is to contact local brokers who are always very willing to do drive-bys, take photos and do other casual inspections.
-Prepare to pay them for their time and recognise that it’s well worth it to get a professional set of eyes on an asset that you may never see and will only own for a short time if it all.
+Prepare to pay them for their time and recognize that it’s well worth it to get a professional set of eyes on an asset that you may never see and will only own for a short time if it all.

 How to Work Through a Bulk REO Tape

 When you’re working through a bulk REO tape, what I recommend you do is retain the original tape as the master.

 That means that you will not make any changes to it.
 You’ll make a copy of it and then you will augment and add data to your copy rather than to the original document.

 This helps ensure that you don’t have data loss or mistakes, that allows you to cross-check your information on the bulk REO package.